-This theatre and gallery space is probably the least secretive on the list, given it stages some of the city’s most lauded and popular work (their production last year of Angels in America was a hit, even if it won a scandalously inadequate number of Green Room awards).
+This theatre and gallery space is probably the least secretive on the list, given it stages some of the city’s most lauded and popular work (their recent production of Angels in America was a hit, even if it won a scandalously inadequate number of Green Room awards).
 But it does fulfil that classic Melbourne vibe by disguising itself as a toilet and burying itself several floors underground.
 It’s also ludicrously impressive once you’re down there.

 Chapel off Chapel might be the go to venue in Prahran for indie theatre, but there’s another cop on the beat now, and it’s getting some love from the smaller cabaret shows that can’t fit into the Butterfly Club.
 Created by Miao Mangmang and Craig Bryant, the MC Showroom has a focus on musical theatre, but with a cool black box space, and a location just off Chapel Street, it’s a venue on the rise.

 BLINDSIDE shouldn’t be a secret at all given its vital role as an artist-run gallery space in the heart of the city.
 The Nicholas Building has long been a haven for artists, packed as it is with boutique retail spaces, jewellers and galleries.
 But Blindside, with its serious commitment to emerging and cutting-edge artists, is one of the truly necessary arts spaces in the city.